lucienqchen/lucienqchen.github.io/docs/lol-match-analysis.markdown

 <iframe src="assets/position_damageshare.html" width=800 height=600 frameBorder=0></iframe>

+This graph displays the percentiles of damageshares for each position.

 <iframe src="assets/adc_pickrate.html" width=800 height=600 frameBorder=0></iframe>

 <iframe src="assets/adc_wr.html" width=800 height=600 frameBorder=0></iframe>

 ## Dealing with Missingness

 It looks like there are a lot of missing values for golddiffat10 and xpdiffat10.
 Since either of these columns represent how well Lucian does relative his opponents we can just focus in on the missingness of just golddiffat10.
 Let's take a look at exactly how many missing values there are in the entire dataframe and try to figure out why that is.